 Adult Wood frogs are generalist carnivores and will eat just about anything they can fit in their mouths.
 During spring and summer nights, they often catch and eat insects as they fall to the ground under outdoor lights.

 Most frogs use their long tongues to catch prey.
-In this process, an extensive amount of tongue surface is applied in the feeding strikes, resulting in the prey being engulfed by the fleshy tongue.
+In the process, an extensive amount of tongue surface is applied in the feeding strikes, resulting in the prey being engulfed by the fleshy tongue.

 However, wood frogs make contact with the prey with just the tip of the tongue, much like toads.